aelshehawy/academic-kickstart_ash/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include distributed comparitive political economy of authoritarian regimes with a focus on aspects related to colonialism and state-building, I am also interested in investigating propaganda methods of Islamic and state Institutions using methods of text analysis.

 interests:
 - Comparative Political Economy and Development